FabioArnez/FabioArnez.github.io/_posts/2025-10-25-UQ-BDL-UAV-System.md

     Figure 10: Predicted (mean $\hat{\mu})$ lateral velocity $\dot{y}$ and yaw angular velocity $\dot{\psi}$, for each control component ensemble member $\pi$.
 </div>

-This controlled experiment reveals that the introduced ambiguity (two gates) in the input image for the UAV DNN-based navigation architecture, is also reflected in the predicted control actions.In particular, te the predicted control commands that will likely drive the UAV towards one of the two gates, i.e., $\hat{\dot{y}}$ (left or right) and $\hat{\dot{\psi}}$ (yaw rotation cw and ccw, present **multimodal distributions** fo reach ensemble member in the control component.
-This siutation suggest the posibility of two likely values for the control command, which is a clear indication of the uncertainty in the control command.
+This controlled experiment reveals that the introduced ambiguity (two gates) in the input image for the UAV DNN-based navigation architecture, is also reflected in the predicted control actions.
+The predicted control commands that will move the UAV towards one of the two gates, i.e., $\hat{\dot{y}}$ (lateral vel. left or right) and $\hat{\dot{\psi}}$ (yaw rotation cw and ccw), present **multimodal distributions** fo reach ensemble member in the control component.
+This situation suggest the posibility of two likely values for the control command, which is a clear indication of the uncertainty in the control command.

 <!-- This is my thesis citation <d-cite key="arnez2023navigation"></d-cite>.
 This is an article citation <d-cite key="ollier2023towards"></d-cite>.
 This is a thesis citation <d-cite key="feng2021uncertainty"></d-cite>. -->